SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

     static uint32_t ulp_ssi_master_slave_number = SSI_SLAVE_2;
     ```

-- To unregister a user event callback for a specific instance, use the API \ref sl_si91x_ssi_per_instance_unregister_event_callback.
-Alternatively, to unregister callbacks for all instances simultaneously, use the API \ref sl_si91x_ssi_unregister_event_callback.
+- To unregister a user event callback for a specific instance, use the API [sl_si91x_ssi_per_instance_unregister_event_callback](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-si91x-ssi-per-instance-unregister-event-callback).
+Alternatively, to unregister callbacks for all instances simultaneously, use the API [sl_si91x_ssi_unregister_event_callback](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ssi#sl-si91x-ssi-unregister-event-callback).

 ## Pin Configuration of the WPK[BRD4002A] Base Board, and with BRD4338A radio board